-QC samples were analyzed by the NLLAP-laboratory with every batch of samples to indicate whether or not the samples were analyzed properly.
-Performance on these samples was reviewed and no major findings were noted in the validation records.
+QC samples will be analyzed by the NLLAP-laboratory with every batch of samples to indicate whether or not the samples were analyzed properly.
+Performance on these samples will be reviewed and major findings will be noted in the validation records.